nagyabelmihaly/srt-shift/README.md

 Input parameters:
 - input srt filename
-- output str filename
+- output srt filename
-- amount of shift (+ for delay; - for hastening)
+- amount of shift (+ for delay; - for hasten)